the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+= [6.6.3] 2024-08-28 =

+* Fix - Add an option to allow for duplicate Venue creation as part of creating/editing Events.
+[TEC-4941]
+* Fix - Character encoding issues on subscribe URLs for Outlook.
+[TEC-5085, TEC-5094, TEC-5136]
+* Fix - Update the logic that displays the "REST API blocked" banner to reduce false positives.
+[TEC-5105]
+* Tweak - Add docblock for make_select_box()

 = [6.6.2] 2024-09-20 =

 * Feature - Adding the Remove Event End Time feature from the Tweaks addon to the Month view.
 [TEC-5080]